washingtonstateuniversity/WSUWP-Plugin-University-Center/README.md

 * `wsuwp_uc_entity_type_names`
 * `wsuwp_uc_publication_type_names`

 The plugin provides 2 taxonomies by default, topics and entity types.
-Filters can be used to disalbe these taxonomies:
+Filters can be used to disable these taxonomies:

 * `wsuwp_uc_topic_taxonomy_enabled`
 * `wsuwp_uc_entity_type_taxonomy_enabled`